cu-ecen-aeld/final-project-vizdr/README.md

 Yocto part for the sender board - Raspberry Pi Zero 2 WH can be found [here](https://github.com/vizdr/final-project-assignment-vladzdravkov)

-Yocto part for the receiver board - Raspberry Pi 4B is the current repo [link](https://github.com/cu-ecen-aeld/final-project-vizdr)
+Yocto part for the receiver board - Raspberry Pi 4B is the current [repo](https://github.com/cu-ecen-aeld/final-project-vizdr)

 Application part will be placed in the separate [repo](https://github.com/vizdr/final-project-assignment-app-vizdr)